pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 cases].
 We need to publish the _research_, exposing it more at the _cellular_ level (or [_tesseral_ level][vision], if you will :blush:).
-In order to create this new culture, we need more than open notebook science, research protocols, or even static depictions of researcher workflows.
+In order to create this new culture, we need more than open notebook science, research protocols, reproducibility, or even static depictions of researcher workflows.
 All of these things are great, but they don't invite participation by themselves.
 We've talked a lot about attribution, but there's something more to the concept of the researcher that we're not yet talking about that much.
 We need something social and dynamic that brings together the pieces of research and draws people _into_ the process (while, of course, preserving the attribution, integrity, and openness of the contributions).
 What about the questions and intentions of the researcher?
 This is the level at which I think we really need to be sharing.
 If we can find effective ways to communicate more openly throughout the process, many of the existing forms of scholarly communications will either change or go away.
 The Scholarly Commons should be a jumping-off point to new ways of working together, taking the best ideas of how to do scholarship in a modern setting, setting aside as many of the undesirable social, cultural, and technical limitations as possible.

 To give an example of what I mean by this, allow me to share my experience